-• Loan defaults including restructurings are above long-term averages at 3.86% (down from 4.49% last quarter), however current defaults in CLO portfolios are lower at 0.45%.
-We foresee defaults to settle in during the year and remain in the 2-3% range, closer to long-term averages.
-The percentage of underlying CLO collateral trading at distressed levels (under \$80) is currently around 3.41%, which is typically a good barometer of future defaults (Palmer Square deals are much lower in the 1-3% range).
+• Loan defaults including restructurings are above long-term averages at 4.49%, however current defaults in CLO portfolios are lower at 0.40%, down from last quarters reading of 0.50%.
+We expect defaults to fall in the next year and remain in the 2-3% range, closer to long-term averages.
+The percentage of underlying CLO collateral trading at distressed levels (under \$80) is currently around 3.55%, which is typically a good barometer of future defaults (Palmer Square deals are much lower in the 1-3% range).
 Also, loans with maturities before 2026 represent a small portion of the loan market at about 3%, meaning refinancing risk is low.
 The current CCC% in CLO portfolios is 5% (Palmer Square deals are lower in the 3-4% range) and still have ample cushion to withstand an uptick in downgrades.

-Exhibit 1: Loan default rates below recent highs
+Exhibit 1: Loan default rates expected to decline from current levels